City Homes Financial.

 New to Canada.

 Are you new to Canada and wanting to purchase your first home here?
-The Collin Bruce Mortgage Team has expert mortgage advisors available to answer all of your questions, and to help you achieve the home you desire for you and your family.
+Our expert mortgage advisors are available to answer all of your questions, and to help you achieve the home you desire for you and your family.

-They’ve assisted many newcomers to Canada in buying their first home here.
-This can feel like a daunting task, so they’ll be very patient and diligent in explaining each step of the process.
-Even for those with newer credit, and as little as 5% down, they’ll always do their best to assist each and every client in achieving their goals of home ownership.
+We’ve assisted many newcomers to Canada in buying their first home here.
+This can feel like a daunting task, so we’ll be diligent in explaining each step of the process.
+Even for those with newer credit, and as little as 5% down, we’ll always assist each and every client in achieving their goals of home ownership.

-Whether you’re a permanent resident or here on a work visa, they want to help.
-They’re happy to connect you with their wonderful partners; realtors, lawyers, home inspectors – whatever you need!
-They’ll provide you with their expert advice and always aim to make the process as smooth as possible.
+Whether you’re a permanent resident or here on a work visa, we want to help.
+We’ll provide you with our expert advice and always aim to make the process as smooth as possible.

 Frequently Asked Questions.